Sagarchhikara/Makemyshow/README.md

 # MakeMyShow - Movie Ticket Booking Website

 MakeMyShow is a modern and responsive movie ticket booking website that allows users to browse movies, view details, and book tickets.
-This project is built with HTML, CSS, and vanilla JavaScript, focusing on a clean user interface and a smooth user experience.   fdrgrthdy
+This project is built with HTML, CSS, and vanilla JavaScript, focusing on a clean user interface and a smooth user experience.

 ## Features